Philippine labor migration policy: Government policies

 In 2001, the Arroyo administration took a new stand regarding migrant workers.
 While RA 8042 stipulates that "the State does not promote overseas employment as a means to sustain economic growth and achieve national development… [rather], the existence of the overseas employment program rests solely on the assurance that the dignity and fundamental rights and freedoms of the Filipino citizen shall not, at any time be compromised or violated," President Arroyo declared overseas employment as a "legitimate option for the country’s work force.
 As such, government shall fully respect labor mobility, including the preference for overseas employment."
 Such statement signaled the shift of the government's role from merely managing migrant workers in their ventures abroad to actively promoting "international labor migration as a growth strategy, especially of the higher skilled, knowledge-based workers."

-In 2001–04, the following employment-promoting strategies were put action: enhancing the skills and competencies of the Philippine labor market by giving them easier access to training programs, facilitating employment by providing updated information on job opportunities to ensure the matching of workers’ skills and jobs, etc.
+In 2001–04, the following employment-promoting strategies were implemented: enhancing the skills and competencies of the Philippine labor market by giving them easier access to training programs, facilitating employment by providing updated information on job opportunities to ensure the matching of workers’ skills and jobs, etc.

 In 2010, RA 10022 or an Act Amending RA 8042 was enacted.
 The amendments to the law sought to further improve the protection mechanisms provided for Filipino migrant workers.
 RA 10022 is an act that amends RA 8024 that further improves the standard of protection and promotion of the welfare of migrant workers, their families and the overseas Filipinos in distress.
 This amendment establishes a continuous monitoring of international conventions, ratify those that guarantee protection of the migrant workers and enter bilateral agreement with the countries hosting overseas Filipino workers, free and accessible skills development and enhancement program for the unskilled workers.
 The state will also recognize non-government organizations, trade union, workers association, stakeholders and their similar entities duly recognized as legitimate in the protection of the Filipino overseas workers.

 From 1565 to 2010, the face of Philippine Labor Migration had continued to evolve.
 Today, this stronger, systematized policy that the country adopts is one that neighboring countries like for example Indonesia try to emulate.